 Personal computer equipment can be provided by the Council to each Councillor on the basis that the Council owns the equipment and lends it to those Councillors who request it.

 Councillors IT Package currently consists of the following;-

-- Desktop or laptop (with case)
+- Tablet PC or laptop (with case)

-- Docking station (provided with laptop only)

 - Keyboard

 - Mouse

 - All-in-one printer (printer, fax and scanner)

 - Smartphone

-Councillors have the choice of borrowing IT packages.
 Mobile phones are also provided to Councillors under the terms of a Council contract.